-- 2. Use of profanity in classroom or on campus assign A.L.C./1-5 days of home suspension. - 3.
-Theft, property damage, and/or graffiti (this includes books, backpacks, folders, etc.) assign 1-5 days home suspension. - P.E. non-suits (loaners will be available to all students, all the time): Refusal to use P.E. loaners will result in home suspension.
-(Disruption of School Activities/Defiance) 48900:K - 5.
-Tardies: - 1st offense verbal warning - 3rd offense after-school detention (1/2 hour) - 6th offense Wednesday after school detention (1 hour) - 9th offense Half (1/2) Day A.L.C. - 12th offense or more 1day A.L.C. - 15th offense 1 days home suspension - 18th offense 2 days home suspension - 21st offense 3 days home suspension - 24th offense 4 days home suspension - \\ Students more than 5 minutes late but less than 30 will be marked as a tardy and sent to A.L.C. for the remainder of that class. - 6.
-Truancies: - 1st offense Possible S.A.R.B.
-1 and administrative verbal warning. - 2nd offense Possible S.A.R.B.
-2 and assigned A.L.C. - 3rd offense or more Possible S.A.R.B.
-3 and home suspension - Cheating/plagiarism 0% grade on assignment/project or exam and a possible home suspension of up to 5 days. - 8.
-Dress code violation: - 1st offense verbal warning (cover up if necessary) - 2nd offense after-school detention (cover up if necessary) - 3rd offense or more home suspension (1 day) - 9.
-Fighting: - 1st offense Home suspension/ticket - 2nd offense Student will be referred for expulsion.
+- Use of profanity in classroom or on campus assign A.L.C./1-5 days of home suspension. - Theft, property damage, and/or graffiti (this includes books, backpacks, folders, etc.) assign 1-5 days home suspension. - P.E. non-suits (Disruption of School Activities/Defiance) 48900:K

+Loaners will be available to all students, all the time; however, refusal to use P.E. loaners will

+1st offense - 1 day A.L.C.

+2nd offense - in home suspension

+Tardies:

+1st offense - verbal warning

+3rd offense - after-school detention (1/2 hour)

+6th offense - Wednesday after school detention (1 hour)

+9th offense - Half (1/2) Day A.L.C.

+12th offense or more - 1day A.L.C.

+15th offense - 1 days home suspension

+18th offense - 2 days home suspension

+21st offense - 3 days home suspension

+24th offense - 4 days home suspension

+Students more than 5 minutes late but less than 30 will be marked as a tardy and sent to A.L.C. for the remainder of that class.

+Truancies:

+1st offense - Possible S.A.R.B.
+1 and administrative verbal warning.

+2nd offense - Possible S.A.R.B.
+2 and assigned A.L.C.

+3rd offense or more - Possible S.A.R.B.
+3 and home suspension

+Cheating/plagiarism - 0% grade on assignment/project or exam and a possible home suspension of up to 5 days.

+Job # 6452 School Hesperia High School Even Special Instructions: Page

+HJ Agenda SCHOOL PAGES WICS61101L ©2010 Herff Jones, Inc., All Rights Reserved

+HJ Agenda Job# 6452 SCHOOL PAGES WICS61101R ©2010 Herff Jones, Inc., All Rights Reserved

-PROGRESSIVE DISCIPLINE ACTION PLAN (CONT'D.)
+PROGRESSIVE DISCIPLINE ACTION PLAN (CONT'D)

-- 10. Cell phone (out in class/out on campus): 1st offense - after school detention and parent pick-up 2nd offense - Saturday school and parent pick-up 3rd offense or more - Home suspension (1 day) and parent pick-up - 11.
-All California Education Code 48900 infractions: Could result in a 1-5 day home suspension with possible recommendation for expulsion from H.U.S.D. - 12.
-Electronic Devices It is recommended that students not bring their I-pods/ electronic devices on campus.
-H.U.S.D. is not responsible in any way for loss or damage of any of these items brought on campus These items shall not be used during instructional time and will be confiscated if instruction is disrupted.
+- Dress code violation: - 1st offense verbal warning (cover up if necessary) - 2nd offense after-school detention (cover up if necessary) - 3rd offense or more home suspension (1 day) - Fighting: - 1st offense Home suspension/ticket - 2nd offense Student will be referred for expulsion. - Cell phone (out in class/out on campus): - 1st offense after school detention and parent pick-up - $2^{\mbox{\scriptsize nd}}$ offense Saturday school and parent pick-up - 3rd offense or more Home suspension (1 day) and parent pick-up - 11.
+All California Education Code 48900 infractions: Could result in a 1-5 day home suspension with possible recommendation for expulsion from H.U.S.D. - Electronic Devices It is recommended that students not bring their I-pods/electronic devices on campus.
+H.U.S.D. and/or H.H.S. will not be responsible in any way for loss or damage of any of these items brought on campus These items shall not be used during instructional time and will be confiscated if instruction is disrupted.